ucu-computer-science/Hardware-Simulator-and-Assembler/README.md

 ### Project goals: :cherry_blossom:

-* Create simple command sets, which will belong to different architectures (which are listed below)
+* Create simple instruction sets, which will belong to different architectures (which are listed below)

 * Create a simulator (to see differences in these architectures)